CityOfLosAngeles/open-sdg-data-starter/README.md

 Once confirmed that the Dev Container extension has been installed you should be able to use the keyboard shortcut `Ctrl + Shift + P` to access the Command Pallette to select and run commands for Dev Container to build, rebuild, and connect to the local development environment.

-The command to build is `>dev containers: build container`.

-The command to rebuild is `>dev containers: rebuild container`.
+The command to build / rebuild is `>dev containers: rebuild container`.

 The command to connect to the local development environment is `>dev containers: reopen in container` or `>dev containers: open in container`.